Gladiolus thrips (Thrips [Taeniothrips] simplex)

 Pest monitoring Observe growth for spotting or bleaching of foliage, or for plants that fail to grow vigorously.
 Bloom stalks may shrivel as though dry.

 Some control of thrips by predatory mites is possible.
-Hypoaspis miles and Amblyseiulus cucumeris are both considered effective predators of mites and possibly thrips.
+Stratiolaelaps scimitus (formerly known as Hypoaspis miles) and Neoseiulus (Amblyseiulus) cucumeris are both considered effective predators of mites and possibly thrips and are commercially available.

 Storing corms at cool temperatures will eliminate all life stages of the thrips from the corms.
 After cold storage for a minimum period of 6 weeks at 35.6°F or 8 weeks at 41°F, larvae, pupae, and adult specimens died and eggs were no longer viable.
 Storage of corms at these low temperatures, provided they were well dried, proved not to be harmful to emergence and growth.
 Prompt removal of infested plants and corms once symptoms are noted helps arrest spread within a planting to uninfested plants.